HarryR/cockatoo/README.md

 Checkout the source, install the prerequesites and build the containers with:

-	apt-get install make
+	apt-get install make git
 	git clone https://github.com/HarryR/cockatoo --recursive
 	make -C cockatoo prereq

-	# Then make sure your user is a member of the 'docker' group
+	# Then make sure your user is a member of the 'docker' and 'vboxusers' group
 	# e.g.: gpasswd -a $USERNAME docker
+	# e.g.: gpasswd -a $USERNAME vboxusers
 	make -C cockatoo build
 	vboxmanage hostonlyif create